Vocal Stimming in Students with Autism

 Is vocal stimming normal?

-From time to time, we all might have repetitive vocal behaviors.
+We all might have some repetitive vocal behaviors.
 You might, for example, hum a few lines of a familiar song while concentrating or relaxing.

-However, people with autism typically stim more often and with more intensity because their stims have a purpose - which is usually connected to their body’s level of regulation.
-It is common for kids and teens with autism to produce vocal stims in addition to motor stims.
+However, students with autism typically stim more often, louder, and with more intensity because of their difficulties with their body’s level of regulation.
+It is common for students with autism to produce vocal stims in at the same time as motor (movement) stims.

 What triggers vocal stimming?